ImageMagick/MagickCache/README.md

 Once its created, you will want to populate it with content that includes images, video, audio, or metadata.

-## Put Content in the Magick Cache
+## Put content in the Magick Cache

 Let's add a movie cast image to the cache to our newly created cache:</p>